daattali/beautiful-jekyll/resources_pages/applicationAdvice.md

 ---

-The following tips are meant to help prospective students prepare strong applications to the MDS program.
+The following tips are meant to help prospective students prepare strong applications to the UBC MDS program.

 #### 1. Understand the program